 - Weight Reduction: Plastic prototypes are lighter especially compared to metal prototypes.

 - High Quality: Rapid prototypes are often not finished parts.
 You can create high quality, fully functioning prototypes with mold modeling.

 - Color: Plastics can be molded in colors.

 Plastic Rapid Prototyping

 Plastic rapid prototyping or 3D printing is relatively new compared to injection molding.
 While there are many different 3D printers and printing technologies, Fused Deposition Modeling or FDM printing is the most common method.
 Unlike the injection molding process, one drop of molten plastic is added at a time during FDM printing.

 Rapid prototyping offers benefits such as:

 - Low cost: If you are creating only a few parts (1-10 parts), use 3D printing.
-Unlike injection molding, 3D printing does not require costly mold tools or cavity designs.
+Unlike injection molding, 3D printing does not require costly mold tools.

 - Innovative: 3D printing is rapidly improving and so is rapid prototyping.
 You have various options when it comes to different printers and technologies.

 Depending on what you want to get out of the prototyping process, one method may work better than the other.
 At Aztec Plastic, we have knowledge and experience with a variety of prototyping methods, and are happy to guide you through the process to ensure quality plastic prototypes.